 The Site Team shall not take any responsibility for any damage caused directly or indirectly by performing any of the actions specified in this manual.
 Note the instructions and follow them exactly and in the order in which they were written.

-1. Install the drivers of the Naxos series hence (Link in the second paragraph).
+1. Install the drivers of the Naxos series from here (Link in the second paragraph).

 2. Download and install the fastboot app (a recommended source can be found HERE).

-3. Download the right Android version for your device hence. pay attention!
+3. Download the right Android version for your device from here. pay attention!
 Installing a version of an incompatible device can cause permanent damage to your device!

 4. Extract the files to a folder.
 Recommended for the same folder where the fastboot app runs from).